SharzyL/flakae/README.md

 # Flakae

+Aiming to provide best practices for developing with Nix.

-A collection of minimum `flake.nix` templates for projects of different languages.
+This project includes a collection of minimum `flake.nix` templates for projects of different languages.
 Each playground provides

 - `nix develop` for development environment.
 - `nix build` for production build and packaging.